 - reimbursements for moving expenses,

-- IRA contributions while earning foreign income,
+- IRA contributions and 401k contributions while earning foreign income,

 - social security agreements and many other things to make you go crazy.